gcallah/MiscWriting/VoiceOfCommunity/voices.md

 In the conversation of these communities, the importance of the voices will ebb and flow.
 For example, in times of war, the military community will become more important.
-There may arise mass religious movements, which will raise the voice of the religious community.